A reader asks: I'm the only non-native English speaker on my team

 If you know what the meeting is about, write down two things you want to say before it starts.
 Literally two sentences, on a notepad.

-- One sentence that’s about the work.
+- One about the work.
 “I think the Q3 drop is mostly driven by the pricing change, not the channel.”

-- One sentence that’s about the people.
+- One about the people.
 “Nice to have Priya back — how’s the new role?”

 Senior native speakers do versions of this too.
 The difference is you need to be more deliberate about it.